OpenMined/PySyft/CONTRIBUTING.md

 ## Getting Started

-The PySyft codebase, like all OpenMined codebases, is developed by charitable individuals who donate their time and expertice to bettering open-source software. **OpenMined is not a company and individual contributors have no responsibility to solve problems that you may have in your implementation.** Please do not message regular, core contributors to this project or any project on Slack or any other medium for support.
+The PySyft codebase, like all OpenMined codebases, is developed by charitable individuals who donate their time and expertice to bettering open-source software. **OpenMined is not a company and individual contributors have no responsibility to solve problems that you may have in your implementation.** In the interest of making the best use of our contributors time, please do not DM regular, core contributors to this project or any project on Slack or any other medium for support without prior invitation.
 There are proper Slack channels in place for receiving support, such as the #lib_pysyft channel on our [Slack community](https://slack.openmined.org).
+The added benefit of using a channel is that others can step in to help and learn from the discussed topics.
 Please file any support requests there.
 For any bug reports or feature requests, please create an issue.
 For any PR's, please ensure your work is related to an active PySyft Github issue.
 Anything else will be closed or will not be responded to.

 - [Contribution Guidelines](#contribution-guidelines)
   - [Getting Started](#getting-started)